 Our research group focuses on developing new mass spectrometric capabilities for measurement of biomolecules and the clinical applications of proteomics, lipidomics, and metabolomics.
 We aim for identification of early stage disease biomarkers and systems biological understanding of the pathogenic mechanisms underlying human diseases.

 Lipids are structurally very diverse molecules.
 Different classes of lipids have different chemical properties, which makes their separation and identification from a complex biological sample very challenging.
 We developed methods for comprehensive lipidomic analysis, which include offline 2DLC separation coupled with high resolution mass spectrometry, novel ion chemistry OzNOxESI for determination of C=C position within unsaturated lipids, isobaric chemical labeling for more sensitive and multiplexed analysis of gangliosides, and very specific method for distinguishing isomeric oxylipins.
+Continued method development is focused on absolute quantification of lipids, lipidomics of tissue sections and extracellular vesicles, and modified lipids.

 We developed software tools for automated processing of isotopic labeling mass spectrometry data and of the data generated by the novel OzNOxESI ion chemistry for C=C position analysis in lipids.
 Developing niche software to facilitate mass spectrometric data processing and data visualization will be a continous focus area of our research.